pierreolivierbonin/Viz-for-Social-Good-Plotly-Dash-App/README.md

-# This is a demo of my first Plotly Dashboard.
+# This is a demo of my first Plotly Dash web applications.

 It is based on Jose Portilla's "Interactive Python Dashboard with Plotly and Dash" course, available on Udemy.